KSDaemon/wampy.js/README.md

 [Back to TOC](#table-of-contents)

-unregister(topicURI, callbacks)
+unregister(topicURI[, callbacks])
 -----------------------------------------------

 RPC unregistration from invocations.
 Supports chaining.

 Parameters:

 * **topicURI**.
 Required.
-A string that identifies the remote procedure to be called.
+A string that identifies the remote procedure to be unregistered.
 Must meet a WAMP Spec URI requirements.
 * **callbacks**.
 Optional.
 If it is a function - it will be called on successful unregistration or it can be hash table of callbacks:

+    {
-           { onSuccess: will be called on successful unregistration
+        onSuccess: will be called on successful unregistration
         onError: will be called if unregistration would be aborted }

 ```javascript
 ws.unregister('sqrt.value');